HariniRavichandranM/Sales-Analysis-using-Excel/README.md

   - Seasonal trends
   - Sales and profit by country
   - Sales and profit by product
-  - Pivot Tables - Customer segmentation: Repeat vs New, Loyalty vs Non-Loyalty
+  - Pivot Tables - AOV and Sales SD by country and Loyalty vs Non-Loyalty